Why try Slack Connect direct messages?

 Cut down on response times compared with email, share updates and triage issues.

 - Product managers can share a quick prototype with a customer following a feedback call

 - Marketers can quickly exchange ideas with their creative agency contact

 - When it’s time to loop in additional internal or external colleagues, create a Slack Connect channel to keep the project moving along

 Easily get started

-To get started, compose a new message and type your partner’s email address to send them an invite.
-Once your partner has accepted the invite, you can begin direct messaging in Slack.
+To get started, compose a new message and type your partner’s email address to send them an invitation.
+Once your partner has accepted the invitation, you can begin direct messaging in Slack.

 As with anything, the more you learn, the more questions you may have.
-When in need, check out slack.com/connect or our handy getting started guide to keep learning about new ways companies are using Slack Connect to grow relationships and achieve goals, together.
+When in need, take a look at slack.com/connect or our handy getting started guide to keep learning about new ways that companies are using Slack Connect to grow relationships and achieve goals, together.